-On this Sunday (04/30/23), the Second Sunday of Pentecost (Parmoute 22), the Church reads an account from the Gospel of John, in which Christ describes himself as the “bread of life” (John 6:35-45).
-During the Holy Fifty days, each Sunday Gospel focuses on when Christ says “I am”—the bread of life, the living water, the light of the world, etc. By calling Himself the Bread of Life, Christ describes to us the eternal salvation we gain through the sacrament of the Eucharist.
+This Sunday, the Second Sunday of Pentecost, the Church reads an account from the Gospel of John, in which Christ describes himself as the “bread of life” (John 6:35-45).
+By calling Himself the Bread of Life, Christ describes to us the eternal salvation we gain through the sacrament of the Eucharist.

 By partaking of His Body and Blood every liturgy, we become one with Christ—providing us the opportunity for us to be with Him for eternity.
 As St. Cyril the Great explains, by calling Himself the Bread of Life, Jesus is: